cuthbertLab/music21/buildDoc/rst/moduleStream.rst

             >>> sMeasures[0].timeSignature
             <music21.meter.TimeSignature 4/4>

-        .. method:: makeRests(refStream=None, inPlace=True)
+        .. method:: makeRests(refStreamOrTimeRange=None, inPlace=True)

-            Given a streamObj with an  with an offset not equal to zero, fill with one Rest preeceding this offset.
-If refStream is provided, this is used to get min and max offsets.
+            Given a Stream with an offset not equal to zero, fill with one Rest preeceding this offset.
+If `refStreamOrTimeRange` is provided as a Stream, this Stream is used to get min and max offsets.
+If a list is provided, the list assumed to provide minimum and maximum offsets.
 Rests will be added to fill all time defined within refStream.

             >>> a = Stream()
             >>> a.insert(20, note.Note())